novedevo/full-wav-rectifier/README.md

 do horrible things to your audio

-notably, you can rectify it skipclip it, or accumulate.
+notably, you can rectify, it skipclip it, or accumulate it.

 rectification just takes the abs() of the signal, then does some other stuff to make it the same amplitude and zero-offset.